brettcannon/python-launcher/README.md

    - Also detect `venv` directories as well?
    - Is it worth the overhead/perf hit to search all subdirectories for a `pyvenv.cfg` and only activate if a single one is found?
    - Is it worth making the directory that is searched for configurable?
+   - Have `--venv` do the search for a `pyvenv.cfg` in subdirectories and use that (or maybe search all subdirectories and perform a normal version resolution to use the newest one; not sure if it's worth the hassle of supporting version specification as well)?
 1. Use `OsString`/`OsStr` everywhere (versus now which is wherever it's easy w/ `path::Path`)?
    - Widest compatibility for people where they have undecodable paths (which is hopefully a very small minority)